USEPA/EPADecon/README.md

   5. Alternately, run all tests by clicking the 'Run All Tests In View' button in the Test Explorer pane
   6. Test results should be printed to the Test Explorer pane

-## Unit testing for VueJs typescript
+## Unit Testing for VueJs Typescript

 ### Adding Tests